jklappert/FireFly/README.md

 //parser.evaluate_pre(values); // Evaluates the black-box functions with precomputed values (faster than evaluate()).
 Requires parser.precompute_tokens() after the field has changed.
 ```

 where `values` is a vector which contains the parameter point at which the functions should be evaluated.
-The function `evaluate` returns a vector of `FFInt` objects which is filled by the values of the evaluated functions in the same order as the functions are defined in the input file.
+The function `evaluate` returns a vector of `FFInt` objects which is filled with the values of the evaluated functions in the same order as the functions are defined in the input file.
 Thus, it can be directly used in the `BlackBox` functor of FireFly.
-An example file is given in `s_y_test.m`.
+An example file is given in `parser_test/s_y_test.m`.
 Note that only the operators

 ```
 +, -, *, /, ^
 ```

 are supported.
+Negative exponents like `x^(-10)` have to be set in parenthesis.
+For improved runtime, the evaluation should be performed with `evaluate_pre` which uses precomputed values of the monomial coefficients for the current field.

 For convenience, FireFly also provides a script which converts a list of rational functions (stored as an expression list of Mathematica) to FireFly's parsable format.
 It is located in the `mma_2_ff` directory and can be executed with